Bay State Remodeling

 Design-build remodeler serving Greater Boston.
 Kitchens, bathrooms, whole-home renovations, and additions — one project lead from design through Completion.

 A Bay State Holdings Group company.
-Our design showroom is Bay State Kitchen Gallery in Waltham — same company, one contract, no handoffs.
+Our design showroom is Bay State Kitchen Gallery in Waltham — same company, one contract, one project lead.

 Contact